Code-Institute-Submissions/milestone_2_rpoas/README.md

 * Mass emails, which the RPOAS Lanarkshire branch sends using [MailChimp](https://mailchimp.com/).
 The mailing list consists of RPOAS Lanarkshire members and potential members who have provided their contact details at recruitment events.
 * A central [RPOAS website](https://www.rpoas.org.uk/wp/), with separate pages for each branch.
 This site is maintained centrally and rarely updated.
 Most information is only available with login details.

-The business goals of this website are:
+The business goals of this website are to:
 * Build awareness of the RPOAS amongst retired police officers.
 * Promote the benefits of RPOAS membership.
 * Encourage engagement in the RPOAS community.